BFM Times

 • Bitcoin Core Developer Jameson Lopp thinks that it would take at least 5 to 10 years to make Bitcoin quantum-proof.

-• He believed that the current quantum tech isn’t capable of decrypting Bitcoin transactions.
+• He believed that the current quantum tech isn’t capable of decrypting BTC transactions.

 • Ethereum also lacks quantum proofing in its near-future upgrades.